 What Are The Leading Causes of Brain Injuries?

-In the United States, there are four leading causes for traumatic brain injuries: falls, auto accidents, impact (struck by an object or striking an object or person such as sports collisions), and assaults.
-Almost 1 in 5 TBIs result from an unknown origin or other causes, but more than half are the result of falls and auto accidents.
-Auto accidents lead the list for causes of traumatic brain injuries that resulted in death, almost 1 in 3.
+In the United States, there are four leading causes of traumatic brain injuries: falls, auto accidents, impact (struck by an object), and assault.
+Almost one in five brain injuries result from other causes, but more than half are caused by falls and auto accidents.

 Common causes of TBI include: